Bobbyatwal/Netflix-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was inspired and originally by from Clever Progammer for the purpose of learning Full Stack Development.
+This project was inspired and originally taught by Clever Progammer for the purpose of learning Full Stack Development.

 ## Available Scripts